angularity/webpack-angularity-solution/readme.md

 * `noMinify:boolean` Inhibit minification of the application (test build is not minified)

 * `release:boolean` Externalise the Webpack chunk manifest to allow long-term caching (incompatible with test build)

+* `provide:object` A hash of packages keyed by the global variable that they represent